NERC-CEH/RainfallQC/README.rst

 To run multiple QC checks, you can use the `apply_qc_framework() <rainfallqc.checks.html#rainfallqc.qc_frameworks.html#module-rainfallqc.qc_frameworks.apply_qc_framework>`_ method to run QC methods from a given framework (e.g. IntenseQC).

-Let's say you have hourly rainfall values from a rain gauge network data like example data 2 below and metadata like example metadata 1.
+Let's say you have hourly rainfall values from a rain gauge network data like:
-You can then run multiple QC checks at once by defining which QC framework, methods and parameters to set.

-As of RainfallQC v0.3.0, there are three QC frameworks:

-- 1. "intenseqc" - All 25 checks from IntenseQC/GSDR-QC with names like: "QC1", "QC2" ...
-"QC25",
-- 2. "pypwsqc" - 2 checks from pyPWSQC with the names: "FZ" and "SO",
-- 3. "custom" - Allows the user to select a custom set of checks (see Example 8).

 .. table:: Example data 2.
 Rain gauge network
     :widths: auto